MarileneGarcia/SSC0640_PIcalculationAlgorithms/README.md

-# Trabalho_SO
-Utilizacao de threads
+# Code to Operacional Systems course